 If a cat is trying to place a scent, they suck in air from their mouth, going to the Jacobsen organ.
 The Jacobsen organ, or vomeronasal sac, is an accessory olfactory organ that has extra sensory cells that detect moisture-borne odors rather than airborne.

-These cells detect chemical messages, pheromones and send other signals to the brain.
+These cells detect chemical messages and pheromones and send other signals to the brain.
 So, if your cat wants to know more about the environment than its ordinary nasal olfactory senses provide.

 Both males and females are capable of spraying.
 This lets other cats know they are looking for a mate.
 So, many use their Flehmen to locate potential suitors better.